onap/integration-simulators-nf-simulator-netconf-server/README.md

 ### custom models
 new models are loaded on the image start up from catalog `/resources/models`.
-Be default this directory contains `pnf-simulator.yang` model.
+Be default this directory contains `pnf-simulator.yang` model and default configuration file for config change subscription `models-configuration.ini`.
+This file is required for application to start.
+More about that file in ***config change subscription*** section.
-In order to load custom models on start up, volume with models, should be mounted to `/resources/models` directory.
+In order to load custom models on start up, volume with models and configuration file, should be mounted to `/resources/models` directory.
 It can be done in docker-compose, by putting `./path/to/cusom/models:/resources/models` in *volumes* section.